lnalborczyk/momimi/README.md

 <img src="man/figures/README-latent-1.png" width="75%" />

-We can also do predictive checks by comparing the data used to fit the model to data simulated from the model using the estimated parameter values.
+We can also do “predictive checks” by comparing the data used to fit the model to data simulated from the model using the estimated parameter values.